 EPCLUSA is a prescription medicine used to treat adults with chronic (lasting a long time) hepatitis C (Hep C) genotype 1-6 infection with or without cirrhosis (compensated).

-Please see Important Facts about EPCLUSA including Important Warning.
+Please see Important Facts about EPCLUSA including Important Warnings.